naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Sticky: What a stupid fucking quote.

-Sticky: I'm killing way more than two people, idiot.
+Sticky Angry: I'm killing way more than two people, idiot.

 %